-A. Seriousness Category of Instant Offense.
-As shown in Appendix A, Robbery with a Deadly Weapon is a Category Offense.
-5 points В. Victim Injury No injury.
+A. Seriousness Category of Instant Offense As shown in Appendix A, Robbery with a Deadly Weapon is a Category Offense.
+5 points B. Victim InjuryNo injury.
 0 points C. Weapon Usage A firearm (sawed-off shotgun) was used.
-2 points D. Special Vulnerability of Victim 0 points
+2 points D. Special Vulnerability of Victim Victim over 10 and under 65 years old and not mentally or physically handicapped.
+0 points

-- A. Relationship to CJS When Instant Offense Occurred______1 point Was on probation for Unemployment Compensation Fraud.
+A. Relationship to CJS When Instant Offense Occurred_____1 point Was on probation for Unemployment Compensation Fraud.

-- B. Juvenile Delinquency 0 points

-No record found